My Quiet Kitchen

 Tips

 Try not to over-process the ingredients in the food processor.
-This chickpea meatloaf is especially hearty and rustic thanks to the varying textures and chunky pieces of walnuts and chickpeas.
+This chickpea meatloaf is especially hearty and rustic thanks to the varying textures, so you don't want to turn it into a puree.
+Refer to the process photos above for proper texture.

 This recipe is made with gluten-free, whole-food ingredients (unless you use wheat flour).
 So it will be more fragile than a veggie loaf with gluten or other binders, especially right out of the oven.
 This is why it's important to let it rest before serving.